Bolinder-Munktell

 AB Bolinder-Munktell (BM) was a tractor and machines manufacturer founded in Eskilstuna, Sweden in 1932 through the merger of the mechanical companies Bolinders and Munktells Mekaniska Verkstad.

 Bolinder are also well known as manufacturers of 'Semi-Diesel' or 'Hot bulb' engines.

-In 1950 BM was bought by AB Volvo.
+In 1950 BM was bought by Volvo.
 In 1973 the company changed its name to Volvo BM AB and then in 1995 to Volvo Construction Equipment.

 The product range has changed with the times.
 Up to the beginning of the 20th century agricultural machines such as threshers were an important product.

 Products

 Marine engines

-Bolinder produced a wide range of marine engines, mostly of the semi-diesel hot bulb type.
+Bolinder produced a wide range of marine engines, mostly of the semi-diesel (hot-bulb) type.
 Some of those sizes proved to be ideal in narrow boats, and some Bolinder motors are still in use for this purpose.
 When starting, the cylinder head has to be heated with a kerosene blowtorch to get the hot bulb heated, and to be able to start the combustion process.